drogue-iot/.github/profile/README.md

 With Drogue Cloud you can:

 * Report telemetry data using open standards like HTTP, MQTT, CoAP or third party networks like LoRaWAN, LTE-M or NB-IoT.
-* Multitenant model for managing applications, devices and credentials
+* Multitenant model for managing applications, devices and credentials.
-* Integrate with any system using MQTT, WebSockets or directly accessing Kafka
+* Integrate with any system using MQTT, WebSockets or directly accessing Kafka.
-* Manage IoT workloads for the Edge
+* Manage IoT workloads for the Edge.
-* Run on-premise or in the cloud
+* Run it on-premise or in the cloud.

 Go to [https://sandbox.drogue.cloud](https://sandbox.drogue.cloud) and see for yourself!
     </td>